Ghost Effect from Boltzmann Theory: Formulation and Introduction

 Throughout this paper, in the low Mach number regime, we always assume \eqref{assumption:boundary} and the physically important hard-sphere collision kernel, even though our analysis can be easily extended to kernels of hard potential with an angular cutoff.
-We intend to study the asymptotic behavior of $\fs$ as $\e\rt0$.